bjlkeng/bjlkeng.github.io/source/posts/lossless-compression-with-latent-variable-models-using-bits-back-coding.rst

 "Model" here can be really simple, we could just do a simple histogram of each symbol in our data stream, and this could serve as our probability distribution.
-You would expect that this simple approach would not do very well for complex data, for example, trying to compress 1M images.
-A histogram for each pixels (i.e. symbols) across all the images would be very dispersed, have relatively small probabilities, and thus have poor compression (recall the higher the probability the better entropy compression methods work).
+You would expect that this simple approach would not do very well for complex data, for example, trying to compress images.
+A histogram for each pixels (i.e. symbols) across all the images would be very dispersed, have relatively small probabilities for any given pixel, and thus have poor compression (recall the higher the probability of a symbol the better entropy compression methods work).

-More complicated models though require a bit more thought on how to apply it due to the various conditioning of models.
+So the intuition here is that we want a model that can accurately predict (via a probability) our datum and its corresponding symbols to allow the entropy encoder to efficiently compress.
+However, using more complicated models with entropy encoding that treat each datum differently require a bit more thought on how to apply them.
 Let's take a look at a couple of examples.

 |h3| Autoregressive Models |h3e|